 No they do not.
 Maybe a few of them do but the majority will want to read a more general travel post that actually applies to them and their lives.

 That could be a story from your travels or helpful tips that will appeal to a large number of followers.
+Social media followers tend to open the posts that are a bit more sensational or click-baity I find.

 Sure your travel iron post might make you an Amazon income forever more, but sending stuff like that out to your followers every week is the fastest way to get them to unsubscribe.